-So if you believe in what we do, then reward our work.
-Support us and encourage our young interns by buying, using and giving what we grow and make.
-Tell your friends and encourage them to do the same.
-Give us more work.
+So if you believe in what we do, support and encourage our young leaders by buying, using and giving what we grow and make.
+You will have a great product and make a difference in the lives of our youth.
+Spread the word on Facebook and Instagram!
+Consider us for all of your gift-giving needs.
+Visit us at the cottage.
 Come and work alongside us.
 Or start a movement in your community.
-Hire a kid and train him or her to do useful things and reward their honest efforts.
+Start a 4-H Club and train your local youth to be volunteer leaders in the community.

 If you would like to make monetary donations, 100% of all donations goes to supporting the work of our young producers.

-Our vision is that every child in Broward County has access to a safe, honest, and constructive pathway for life's journey, so that there is no reason for our youth to feel disenfranchised or alienated from society, or to feel the need to turn to cheating, violence or self-destruction.
+Our vision is that every child in Broward County has access to a safe, honest, and constructive pathway for life's journey, so that there is no reason for our youth to feel disenfranchised or alienated from society, or to succumb to the temptation of cheating, violence or self-destruction.
 These pathways can be developed through a collaborative effort of parents, government, schools, corporations, small businesses and not-for-profit organizations, so that all youth can be properly prepared over their entire childhood to take their rightful place in the world as contributing citizens.
-Our vision is that the brutalization of juvenile incarceration is no longer a reality in our community because our youth will be engaged with reaching their own goals through safe and legal means.
-They will no longer succumb to the temptation of fast cash and the glamour of the criminal life.
+Our vision is that one day, our youth will be seen as assets to the community and they will see themselves as youth volunteer leaders, sharing with others what they have learned.

 Our goal is to generate sufficient income to cover our operational costs, including our stipends, so that we can sustain and expand our operation.
 Through merchandise sales and donations, our goal is the make room for any youth that wants to choose our pathway and join our team.